ashwiniojha143/Calculator/README.md

 # CodeSoft-Calculator

-This is simple Calculator app using HTML.
+This is simple Calculator using HTML.
+I make this for CodeSoft internship.